manalynx/100-days-of-code/log.md

 4- Done with adding all the required elements to the atribute page.\
 5- Passed the test (without style yet only coded the main requierments).\

-**Thoughts** Revising html and scc helped me for more understanding to the main concepts of both of them.
+**Thoughts** Revising html and scc helped me for more understanding to the main concepts of both of them.\
+Some of what I learned : \